folio-org/folio-org.github.io/guidelines/development-design-review.md

   * This may trigger an additional round of reviews, if the changes for a merge are significant, at the discretion of the code owners
 * Pull request is merged
 * A fix version is assigned to the JIRA issue
-* Issue is closed or marked for review by a product owner or tester
+* Issue is closed or marked for review by a Product Owner or tester
   * Backend issues that are not testable via the UI are typically closed
-  * Other issues should typically be marked in review
+  * Other issues should typically be marked as "In review"
-* Developer checks if the master build is successful
+* Developer ensures that the master build is successful

 #### Service Level Agreement